Contents

 1 Who we are

-The Governance Assurance Framework is operated by Joshua Mangas ("we", "us", "our").
+The School Governance Assurance Framework is operated by Joshua Mangas ("we", "us", "our").
 For the purposes of UK data protection law, Joshua Mangas is the Data Controller for all personal data collected through:

-- The GAF self-assessment platform at app.governanceassurance.co.uk
+- The GAF governance tools platform at portal.governanceassurance.co.uk

-- The GAF marketing website at www.governanceassurance.co.uk
+- The GAF marketing website at governanceassurance.co.uk

 - Any contact forms on the above sites